KYLD

 KYLD (94.9 FM) is a commercial radio station in San Francisco, California, serving the San Francisco Bay Area and owned by San Antonio–based iHeartMedia.
-The station airs a Top 40 (CHR) format on its analog primary signal.
+The station airs a contemporary hit radio format on its analog primary signal.
 The station has studios located in the SoMa district of San Francisco, and the transmitter is located atop the San Bruno Mountains.

 Other uses of the KSAN call letters

 The call letters of KSAN have been used by four unrelated radio stations and one related TV station in the San Francisco Bay Area since the late 1950s.
 In the early 1960s, KSAN 1450 AM became KSOL and programmed R&B music, and was also notable for DJ Sly Stone (Sylvester Stewart), who went on to fame as a musician, fronting the band Sly and the Family Stone.

 The KSAN call sign was first used on FM at 94.9 on May 21, 1968, after the former classical music station KSFR was purchased by Metromedia in October 1966.